Tankdoz/PUREstack/PUREstack Deploy Instructions.md

 **Pay attention to the volume directory permissions as different containers can run under different UIDs and GIDs**
 **the permissions are set accordingly and explained in the relevant sections below**
 **the possibility to edit configuration files as your user via ssh or vscode is preserved**
+the usernames may look odd on the host but the ID's are correct

 ## Prerequisites:
 - a host running either Ubuntu 24.04 or Debian 13 is preferred, older versions may work as well